clseibold/worldcraft/README.md

 # World Craft Beta #
 World craft is a simple game written in Java.
-At this moment, I am completely rewriting the engine, and eventually will redo the rendering system, using a new pixel based system.
+At this moment, I am completely rewriting the engine.
 The game has many similarities to Minecraft and Terraria.

 ## Todo List ##
 1. Rewrite entire game engine (WIP)